 In our increasingly global economy, it becomes essential that the US engineering and technical workforce clearly understand how engineering is done in other countries.
 This includes knowledge of and about international standards, overseas markets and the engineering cultures of other countries that give rise to those standards and responds to these markets.
 Global corporations such as Boeing, Ford, Toyota, Siemens, Sony, Hitachi, GM, IBM, GE, Microsoft and many others boast engineering and technology workforces that operate on an international scope.
 They have research laboratories, engineering design centers, manufacturing facilities and sales offices all over the world.
 Advances in communications have helped companies work multinationally, with teams of engineers around the world working together to design and manufacture products.

-For more information please click on any of the following links to open the related section in the PDF containing all the information on the International Engineering Minor.
+The flagship component of the International Engineering Program is a Minor in International Engineering.
+For more information please click on any of the following links to open the related section in the PDF containing all the information on the International Engineering Program and Minor.
 (If you are using a browser that does not support hot linking, you can download the full PDF by clicking here).

 To get started go to ‘How do I get started’ link below.
 After completing the interest form, you may schedule an appointment online, log-in to your my.UCF Student Portal and click on the myKnight STAR icon.
 Go to ‘Get Assistance’,>Advising>Study Abroad.
 Students will not be seen until the interest form has been completed.